Estimated reading time: 6 minutes

 However, it’s important to note that these are not easy jobs.
 You’ll be dealing with people at some of their lowest points, which can take an emotional toll.
 Most substance use disorder counselors work odd hours to accommodate their clients.
 Some are required to be on call and provide assistance at a moment’s notice.

 Despite the challenges, working in the field of alcohol and drug counseling is still considered a very rewarding career.
 Most have reported extreme satisfaction and fulfillment in their careers.

-Job opportunities are very strong, and alcohol and drug counselors are in need.
 There are many other benefits to becoming an addiction specialist, including the chance to learn every day and grow as a person.

 Apply To Our Drug and Alcohol Counseling Studies Program Today